OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:11

 My sons, do not be negligent now, for the Lord has chosen you to stand before Him, to serve Him,
-and to be His ministers and burn incense.”
+and to be His ministers and offer incense.”

 ---

 ## 2 Chronicles 29:12

-> Then the Levites arose: Mahath the son of Amasai and Joel the son of Azariah
+> Then the Levites arose: Mahath, son of Amasai, and Joel, son of Azariah,
 > from the sons of the Kohathites;
-> and from the sons of Merari, Kish the son of Abdi and Azariah the son of Jehallelel;
+> and from the sons of Merari, Kish, son of Abdi, and Azariah, son of Jehallelel;
-> and from the Gershonites, Joah the son of Zimmah and Eden the son of Joah;
+> and from the Gershonites, Joah, son of Zimmah, and Eden, son of Joah;

 ## 2 Chronicles 29:13

-> and from the sons of Elizaphan, Shimri and Jeiel;
+> from the descendants of Elizaphan, Shimri and Jeiel;
-> and from the sons of Asaph, Zechariah and Mattaniah;
+> from the descendants of Asaph, Zechariah and Mattaniah;

 ## 2 Chronicles 29:14

-> and from the sons of Heman, Jehiel and Shimei;
+> from the descendants of Heman, Jehiel and Shimei;
-> and from the sons of Jeduthun, Shemaiah and Uzziel.
+> from the descendants of Jeduthun, Shemaiah and Uzziel.

 ---